Redsift/Nanomsg.jl/README.md

 ## nn_poll

-This example reads from 2 IPC sockets in the form of a service loop
+This example reads JSON from 2 IPC sockets in the form of a service loop and sends back some JSON

 	using Nanomsg